stkaiser-msft/EventHubSendCore/README.md

 # EventHubSendCore
-.NET Core sample to simulate an IoT device sending to Event Hub
+.NET Core sample to simulate an IoT device sending to Azure Event Hub.